Hiro H4H

 The Hiro H4H (or Hiro Navy Type 91 Flying Boat) was a 1930s Japanese bomber or reconnaissance monoplane flying boat designed and built by the Hiro Naval Arsenal for the Imperial Japanese Navy.

 Design and development

-First appearing in 1931, the H4H1 was a twin-engined, high-wing monoplane flying-boat.
+First appearing in 1931, the H4H1 was a twin-engined, high-wing monoplane flying boat.
 Powered by two 500 hp (597 kW) Hiro 91-1 engines strut-mounted above the wing, it was produced by the Kawanishi company and entered service in 1933.

 An improved version of the design, the H4H2, followed into production two years later.
-The H4H2 has re-designed twin fins and rudders and was powered by two 800 hp (597 kW) Myojo radial engines.
-A total of 47 of both versions was produced.
+The H4H2 had redesigned twin fins and rudders and was powered by two 800 hp (597 kW) Myojo radial engines.
+A total of 47 aircraft of both versions were produced.

 Both the H4H1 and H4H2 remained in front-line naval service through the 1930s.